haberdashPI/simple-src-docs/README.md

 # `simple-src-docs`

-simple-src-docs is an extremely bare bones tool to facilitate generating documentation from your source files.
+simple-src-docs is tool to facilitate generating documentation from your source files

 ```
 Extracts doc strings into markdown files